 If you search for “not perfect” in the book section of Amazon, you’ll get 7,937 results.
 That’s just in books.
 We’re all trying to find a way to simplify our lives and quit comparing ourselves to everyone else.
 How can we keep from holding ourselves to these crazy standards?

 The answer isn’t as simple as you think.
 Emily Ley wrote a book entitled Grace, Not Perfection.
-In her Facebook live presentation last week, she told a story about how she was having this problem, even when she had just finished her book.
+In her Facebook live presentation, she told a story about how she was having this problem, even when she had just finished her book.
 She had a serious meltdown because she had let things on her schedule get out of control, again.
 Even people that we think should be experts at it are constantly fighting the need for perfection.

 It’s very easy to go from a place of a good, simplified life to a place of being overwhelmed without even realizing it’s happening.
 We just say yes to too many things and we then try to do all of them perfectly.